awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 **Note**
 The DB instance classes that use the AWS Nitro System \(db\.m5, db\.r5, db\.t3\) are throttled on combined read plus write workload\.

-For DB instance class hardware specifications, see [Hardware Specifications for DB Instance Classes ](#Concepts.DBInstanceClass.Summary)\.
+For DB instance class hardware specifications, see [Hardware specifications for DB instance classes ](#Concepts.DBInstanceClass.Summary)\.

-## Supported DB Engines for DB Instance Classes<a name="Concepts.DBInstanceClass.Support"></a>
+## Supported DB engines for DB instance classes<a name="Concepts.DBInstanceClass.Support"></a>

 The following are DB engine considerations for DB instance classes:

 **Microsoft SQL Server**
 Instance class support varies according to the version and edition of SQL Server\.
-For instance class support by version and edition, see [DB Instance Class Support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.
+For instance class support by version and edition, see [DB instance class support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.

 **MySQL**
 The Graviton2 preview instance classes db\.m6g and db\.r6g are supported for Amazon RDS MySQL versions 8\.0\.17 and higher\.

 **Oracle**
 Instance class support varies according to the version and edition of Oracle\.
-For instance class support by version and edition, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.
+For instance class support by version and edition, see [DB instance class support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.

 **PostgreSQL**
 The Graviton2 preview instance classes db\.m6g and db\.r6g are supported for Amazon RDS PostgreSQL versions 12\.3 and higher\.